 Flowers

 Mourners traditionally present floral tributes at funerals as a sign of respect.
 Floral bouquets and cushions are popular and blooms can be arranged into various shapes, providing a more personal tribute.
-When choosing the flowers themselves, it may be worth looking into the meaning behind different flowers, allowing you to create something which sums up your feelings.
+When choosing the flowers themselves, it may be worth looking into the meaning behind different flowers, allowing you to create something that sums up your feelings.
 Alternatively, use the favorite flowers of the deceased to give something really personal.

 Funeral procession

 Getting from the funeral home or your home to the place of the service doesn’t have to follow the quickest route.
-Funeral processions can be diverted to pass areas or landmarks which hold sentimental value for the deceased and their loved ones.
+Funeral processions can be diverted to pass areas or landmarks that hold sentimental value for the deceased and their loved ones.
 This can be a great way to relive fond memories and is certainly something to consider.

 Cost

 According to NFDA the average cost of a funeral is $6,560 which includes $2,295 for a metal casket but doesn’t include graveside expenses or the cost of a Vault adding in these expenses will bring the total cost above $8,000.
-Basic services cost $1,800; remains removal, embalming and body preparation $1,200; facilities, staff, hearse, and printed literature will add another $1,370.
+Basic services cost $1,800; remains removal, embalming and body preparation $1,200; Â facilities, staff, hearse, and printed literature will add another $1,370.
 Perhaps one reason for the increase in the number of cremations is that many of these expenses can be avoided in the case of cremation bringing the cost as low as $1000 for a “direct cremation” without any extra features.
-On the other hand a fancy wood casket can exceed $10,000 all by itself.
+On the other hand ,a fancy wood casket can exceed $10,000 all by itself.

 Those who want to arrange their own funerals in advance can do so using a prepaid funeral plan or funeral insurance.
 These are available for both burials and cremations and ensure that grieving friends and relatives do not have the burden of making key decisions and paying for the funeral during such a difficult time.
 Pre-paying for funeral costs can help you lock in current prices.
 To obtain a price guarantee, you will probably need to sign a “pre-need contract” with a specific funeral home.
 This contract will list the specific services and merchandise that is included.
 This way you can determine in advance some or all of your funeral arrangements.
 Often people will choose to pre-arrange only the cemetery portion.
 But it is also possible to contract in advance for all of the funeral arrangements and services including the casket, burial vault, and even down to the wording on the gravestone).
 But not all contracts provide a price guarantee.
 Many of these contracts require that you use a specific funeral home and can have issues related to refunds.